-I have experienced a few overloads, which usually are accompanied by the room lights dimming slightly and the plate voltage turns off.
-Again, no theatrics; no big blue flashes, no loud arcs, etc. Simply turns off the high voltage and lights a LED on the overload board to tell the operator what happened.
+I have experienced a few overloads, which usually are accompanied by the room lights dimming slightly and the plate voltage turning off.
+Again, no theatrics; no big blue flashes, no loud arcs, etc. Simply turns off the high voltage and light a LED on the overload board to tell the operator what happened.

-Over the las 20 or so years, I think I have had three out of the ordinary problems with this transmitter:
+Over the last 20 or so years, I think I have had three out-of-the-ordinary problems with this transmitter:

-- The power supply pass transistor in the 802 exciter failed.
+- The power supply pass transistor in the 802 exciters failed.
 This is a TO-3 case mounted on a heat sink, something like a 2N2225 I think.
 It runs hot.
-Anyway, the exciter had no 20 volt supplies, which was pretty easy to diagnose.
+Anyway, the exciter had no 20-volt supplies, which was pretty easy to diagnose.

 - The SWR foldback did not work during an ice storm.
 This transmitter feeds an ERI antenna without heaters or radomes.
 About once every 2-3 years there is an ice buildup, which will cause the transmitter to fold back.
 In this case, the transmitter overloaded and went off the air instead.
 Traced back to a bad/dirty connector on the directional coupler.

-- One of the SCR’s exploded while running on generator.
+- One of the SCRs exploded while running on the generator.
 Figured out this was caused by harmonics from the generator exciter.
-Replaced the exciter with a different version, no SCR problems encountered after this fix.
+Replaced the exciter with a different version, no SCR problems were encountered after this fix.